thomknoe/INFO-5345/Lab 5/README.md

     <img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%205/Images/munch.jpg" alt="Munch" width="49.5%"/>
 </p>

-<mark> _**Image Source(s):** Kandinsky - Composition VII (1913), Roy Lichtenstein - Drowning Girl (1963), Henri Matisse - The Dance (1910), Piet Mondrian - Composition with Red, Blue, and Yellow (1930), Claude Monet - Water Lilies (1914-26), Edvard Munch - The Scream (1893)_ </mark>
+<mark> _**Image Source(s):** Kandinsky, Composition VII (1913); Roy Lichtenstein, Drowning Girl (1963); Henri Matisse, The Dance (1910); Piet Mondrian, Composition with Red, Blue, and Yellow (1930); Claude Monet, Water Lilies (1914-26); Edvard Munch, The Scream (1893)._ </mark>

 <mark> From there, we loaded up style transfer models from TensorFlow onto the Pi and mapped the secondary input image to be the WebCam feed.
-We re-mapped the vector space so that it could accommodate the camera feed dimensions.
-We experiemetned with various output dimesions and decided on a relatively small resolution of 380 x 285, just so that the video can efficiently process at a higher frame rate.
-We also used chose to use the 256-fp16 version of the mdoel, which proved to be faster than the initial model we downloaded.
+We remapped the vector space so that it could accommodate the camera feed dimensions.
+We experimented with various output dimensions and decided on a relatively small resolution of 380 x 285, just so that the video can efficiently process at a higher frame rate.
+We also chose to use the 256-fp16 version of the mdoel, which proved to be faster than the initial model we downloaded.
 Our first FPS rate was around 2.
-Our final FPS rate range between 6-7. </mark>
+Our final FPS rate ranged between 6-7. </mark>

 <mark> Our code can be found at [stylecam_hdmi.py](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%205/style/stylecam_hdmi.py) </mark>